 No woman’s birth or body are the same, therefore, no woman’s birth plan or birth story ends up the same.
 I didn’t write this article to tell you what we chose for our birth but to guide toward what you should be researching for your birth.

 HypnoBirthing is a method of natural pain and anxiety relief during labor and delivery.
 It basically is a program that teaches you how to use deep breathing and visualization along with positive affirmations to cope with pain and fears during birth.

 While I was pregnant, I read through different positive birth affirmations that resonated with me.
 During labor, I ended up finding comfort through

 I highly recommend positive affirmations and visualization!
-Some women enjoy memorizing scripture to prepare for birth, some utilize beautiful affirmation cards to view during labor.
+Some women enjoy memorizing scripture to prepare for birth, some utilize beautiful affirmation cards (here is my free 20 pack) to view during labor.

 HypnoBirthing will help you to find what works for you!

 What is vernix?

 Vernix is a waxy, white substance that forms on your